Adrian-Mihai/game-of-life/README.md

+# Conway's Game of Life

+### Run `source .env`

+# PLAY
+    Space - start/stop the game
+    R     - reset the game and create a initial generation Close - close the game

 # Rules
 ### For a cell that is populated:
     Each cell with one or no neighbors dies, as if by solitude.